Two Means to an End Goal: Connecting Explainability and Contestability in the Regulation of Public Sector AI

-\textbf{Contestability} was primarily conceived as allowing stakeholders to challenge AI decisions.
-Examples included enabling regulators to ``\textit{critically process the information provided to them, and also push back against it}'' (P6) and affected persons to ``\textit{understand the situation and to file complaints}'' (P6).
-Participants further introduced two key distinctions in how contestation is realized: The first distinction is between \textbf{collective action} and \textbf{individual action}.
-Whereas individual contestation affords subjects the means to challenge AI decisions that affect them personally, collective contestation means ``\textit{translating personal issues into general matters and public fights}'' (P12) by ``\textit{contesting decision patterns rather than individual decisions}'' (P9).
-The second distinction is between \textbf{judicial channels} and \textbf{non-judicial channels}.
+\textbf{Contestability} means allowing stakeholders to challenge AI decisions, such as enabling regulators to ``\textit{critically process the information provided to them and push back against it}'' (P6) and affected persons to ``\textit{understand the situation and to file complaints}'' (P6).
+We define two key distinctions in how contestation is realized: The first distinction is between \textit{collective action} and \textit{individual action}.
+While individual contestation allows decision subjects to challenge AI decisions that affect them, collective contestation means joining with other stakeholders to mount a more general and broader contestation effort, i.e.,``\textit{translating personal issues into general matters and public fights}'' (P12).
+The second distinction is between \textit{judicial channels} and \textit{non-judicial channels} of contestation.